arepo90/rescue_relay/wiki.md

 - `Stream`: A helper struct that stores the stream information.
 Not actually used in the current implementation.
 - Sockets:
-  - `SOCKET`: Send and recv socket objects.
+  - `_socket`: Send and recv socket objects.
-  - `sockaddr_in`: Send and recv socket addresses.
+  - `_socket_address`: Send and recv socket addresses.
 Bound to the GUI's ip address and two contiguous ports.
   - `socket_address_size`: Helper variable for `sendto()` and `recvfrom()` socket methods.

 ### Constructor